Control Accounts and Work Packages

 Cobra allows you to enter actual costs at either the control account or the work package level.
 However, most project managers prefer to enter actual costs at the control account level.
 This reduces the number of charge numbers in the accounting system, making it easier to ensure that the correct charge number is used.
 The goal of a Cobra implementation is to create an environment that is easy to maintain while still providing the information required to properly manage projects.

 In a typical implementation, control accounts may have durations that vary from about six months to a year; the work packages within these control accounts may have durations of about four to six weeks.
-Storing costs at the cost account level makes it easy to perform the detailed budget planning that is need to calculate earned value accurately while minimizing the number of required charge numbers.
+Storing costs at the cost account level makes it easy to perform the detailed budget planning that is needed to calculate earned value accurately while minimizing the number of required charge numbers.

 This does not mean that you cannot report to the customer at a higher level.
 The flexibility built into Cobra allows you to report costs at any level you choose.